MarcialRosales/maven-concourse-pipeline/README.md

-# Deploy Artifact
+# Install Built Artifact to Maven Repo

 ## Purpose

-Up until now we have built our application but we have not deploy its artifact to a maven repository so that others can use it.
-The goal of this step is to publish our application' jar to the corporate Maven repo we set up in the previous step.
+The goal of this step is to install our newly built application' jar to the corporate Maven repo.
+In the previous step (`03_release_versioned_artifact`) we produce uniquely versioned artifacts.

+We are going to use the same Maven repository we used to look up all the dependencies.

 ## Set up
 We inherit the set up from the step `02_use_corporate_maven_repo` which gives us *Concourse* and *JFrog*.